JeanLeK/sequence-rnn-py/README.md

  - That is 3 million parameters for only one layer!

 - **Learning Rate**: This ratio (percentage) influences the speed (step of the gradient descent) and quality of learning.
 The greater the ratio, the faster the neuron trains; the lower the ratio, the more accurate the training is.
-Acoording to [LSTM: A Search Space Odyssey](http://arxiv.org/pdf/1503.04069v1.pdf) [\[1\]](https://github.com/fluency03/sequence-rnn-py#1-greff-klaus-rupesh-kumar-srivastava-jan-koutník-bas-r-steunebrink-and-jürgen-schmidhuber-lstm-a-search-space-odyssey-arxiv-preprint-arxiv150304069-2015), *the learning rate is by far the most important hyperparameter*.
-And based on their suggestion, *while searching for a good learning rate for the LSTM, it is sufficient to do a coarse search by starting with a high value (e.g. 1.0) and dividing it by ten until performance stops increasing.*
+Acoording to [LSTM: A Search Space Odyssey](http://arxiv.org/pdf/1503.04069v1.pdf) [\[1\]](https://github.com/fluency03/sequence-rnn-py#1-greff-klaus-rupesh-kumar-srivastava-jan-koutník-bas-r-steunebrink-and-jürgen-schmidhuber-lstm-a-search-space-odyssey-arxiv-preprint-arxiv150304069-2015):
+> The learning rate is by far the most important hyperparameter.
+And based on their suggestion, while searching for a good learning rate for the LSTM, it is sufficient to do a coarse search by starting with a high value (e.g. 1.0) and dividing it by ten until performance stops increasing.

 - **[Dropout](http://keras.io/layers/core/#dropout)**: an float between 0 and 1, indicating how much percentage of the hidden layer data are ignored when feeding to next layer.
 It is a powerful regularization method and mainly used for avoiding overfitting.
 If your model is overfitting, it better to increase the value of dropout.